descope/descope-java/README.md

 import com.descope.client;

-// Initialized after setting the DESCOPE_PROJECT_ID env var (and optionally DESCOPE_MANAGEMENT_KEY) var descopeClient = new DescopeClient();
+// Initialized after setting the DESCOPE_PROJECT_ID env var (and optionally DESCOPE_MANAGEMENT_KEY)
+// We can also take these variables from .env file in the running directory var descopeClient = new DescopeClient();

 // ** Or directly **